-The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities and promissory note.
+The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities.
 Cash is carried at fair value using a level 1 fair value measurement.
 The carrying values of receivables and accounts payable and accrued liabilities approximate their fair values due to the short-term maturity of these financial instruments.
+Long-term receivable is based on level 3 inputs that are not based on observable market data, as further discussed below.